Charlottesville City Council Meeting Procedures

 D. Matters by the Public & Public Hearings

 - Time shall be reserved during each regular City Council meeting for “Matters by the Public”.
 Public comment shall also be allowed during specific agenda items if a public hearing has been scheduled and designated on the agenda.
-Individuals who wish to speak during Matters by the Public or during a scheduled public hearing should provide their name and address to the Clerk of Council in accordance with the process established by Council.
+Members of the public may request one of fifteen (15) speaking slots for the first session of Matters by the Public by e-mail, telephone, or in person with the Clerk by 9:00 a.m. on the day of the meeting.
+Through this process, ten (10) slots will be allotted by email, telephone, or in person, and five (5) slots will be allotted for individuals who sign up to speak at the City Council Meeting.
+Individuals who wish to speak during a scheduled public hearing should provide their name and address to the Clerk of Council in accordance with the process established by Council.

 - The City Manager shall prepare a response to Matters by the Public, as directed by the Mayor, to be delivered by the City Manager at the meeting immediately following the present meeting.